Stallings's Fibring Theorem and $\mathrm{PD}^3$-pairs

 Since we are proving that $K$ is of type $\mathrm{FP}_2$, it is enough to prove the statement for a finite-index subgroup of $K$.
-Hence we will pass to a subgroup of $G$ of index $2$ that, together with a suitable collection of peripheral subgroups consisting of subgroups of index $2$ of groups in $\mathcal H$ or two copies of such groups, forms an \emph{orientable} $\mathrm{PD}^3$-pair.
-We do this in order to make the dualising module trivial, and hence not to have to worry about tensoring with it.
-The subgroup of $G$ of index $2$ inherits an epimorphism to $\Z$ with finitely generated kernel, and hence we will lose no generality by assuming that $(G,\mathcal H)$ is an orientable $\mathrm{PD}^3$-pair for this part of the argument.
+Hence we will pass to a subgroup of $G$ of index at most $2$ that, together with a suitable collection of peripheral subgroups consisting of subgroups of index $2$ of groups in $\mathcal H$ or two copies of such groups, forms an \emph{orientable} $\mathrm{PD}^3$-pair.
+We do this in order to make the dualising module trivial, and hence to avoid worries about tensoring with it.
+This subgroup of index at most $2$ inherits an epimorphism to $\Z$ with finitely generated kernel, and hence we will lose no generality by assuming that $(G,\mathcal H)$ is an orientable $\mathrm{PD}^3$-pair for this part of the argument.

 We now consider a part of the long exact sequence for the group pair $(G,\mathcal H)$: